 DSRSD owns and operates sewers in the Cities of Dublin and San Ramon and a wastewater treatment plant.
 Under contract, DSRSD also treats wastewater collected by the City of Pleasanton.

 Two wastewater treatment plants serve Tri-Valley residents, businesses, and institutions.
 DSRSD operates one plant with 17 million gallons per day (MGD) capacity, and the City of Livermore operates the other with 8 MGD capacity.
 Regional wastewater disposal matters are the business of the Livermore Amador Valley Water Management Agency (LAVWMA), a joint powers authority formed in June 1974 between DSRSD and the Cities of Pleasanton and Livermore.
-LAVWMA is responsible for maintaining the pipeline that transports treated wastewater from the two treatment plants to San Lorenzo.
+LAVWMA is responsible for maintaining the pipeline that transports treated wastewater from the two treatment plants to San Leandro Marsh.
 It is discharged into San Francisco Bay by the East Bay Dischargers Authority, another joint powers authority formed of cities and agencies in the East Bay that operates and maintains a large outfall system to the bay.

 Alameda County Local Agency Formation Commission